-I used to be highly annoyed at the different aspects of menstruation.
+I used to get annoyed at all the aspects of menstruation.
 There’s a high cost associated with buying the needed products, and then you have to make sure to have those products on hand when you need them and in great quantity.
-I despaired at throwing away so much every month.
+I despaired at creating so much trash to throw out every month.
 The smell of menstruation on a tampon or pad was yucky to me.
 The sticky material of pads and the scraping material of tampons was more annoyance piled on.

 Then I found the Diva Cup.
 Well, technically, I found the Keeper first, but it smelled even worse, and then my dog ate it.
 When I went to replace it, I found the Diva Cup, and I’m in menstruation heaven with it.

 I’ve been using the Diva Cup for over 15 years.
 I’ve never looked back!